-8. PUBLIC ENGAGEMENT
+9. PUBLIC ENGAGEMENT

-- 8.1 The CEC Holder shall coordinate its activities with all other entities that own/operate pipelines, utilities and other infrastructure as well as any facility that can be affected by the project's activities.
-Setback distances shall be developed and implemented or any requirements for relocation identified and agreed upon, in consultation with such entities, and prior to commencement of any works, so as to reduce the likelihood of rupture or damage to such infrastructure/facilities during project works.
-Written documentation of all such consultations shall be made available to the EMA upon request; - 8.2 The CEC Holder shall designate a Community Relations Officer or Officers who will be responsible for interacting with stakeholders (e.g. neighbouring residents, and/or businesses) affected by works related to the project.
+- 9.1 The CEC Holder shall designate a Community Relations Officer or Officers who will be responsible for interacting with stakeholders (e.g. neighbouring residents and/or businesses) affected by works related to the project.
 The name(s) and contact details of the officer(s) shall be made available to the EMA and to the stakeholders at least ten (10) working days prior to the commencement of any works related to the project.
 The officer(s) shall be responsible for relaying information to, and receiving and addressing the concerns of the affected stakeholders.
-The CEC Holder shall receive, address and discuss such concerns with the EMA, as it relates to the scope of this CEC; - 8.3 The CEC Holder shall notify the potentially affected stakeholders (as identified above) of the proposed activity at least five (5) working days prior to the commencement of any works related to the project.
-Notification shall be via a combination of, but not limited to, the use of the digital and social media, mobile information units and the distribution of flyers to the affected stakeholders.
+The CEC Holder shall receive, address and discuss such concerns with the EMA, as it relates to the scope of this CEC; - 9.2 The CEC Holder shall notify the potentially affected stakeholders (as identified above) of the proposed activity at least five (5) working days prior to the commencement of any works related to the project.
+Notification shall be via a combination of, but not limited to, the use of the digital and social media and the distribution of flyers to the affected stakeholders.